The Annotated 'Programming the Nintendo GameBoy Advance: The Unofficial Guide'

 - Gives incorrect advice and information.

 Most of the annotations here aren't actually about GBA programming specifically, but general principles of programming like consistent terminology, efficiency, and basic programming principles.
 Nearly every demo in the book suffers from these problems.
-Because later demos often repeat the same problems and I don't want to repeat myself too often, I'll only covers a specific problem once.
+Because later demos often repeat the same problems and I don't want to repeat myself too often, I'll only cover a specific problem once.

 1 Chapter 1: The Zen of Getting Started